 Will the RSC be competing with an entity in the public sector?

-* Internal users draw from university accounts to pay service fees.
-These accounts have 10-digit fund numbers starting with 1-8.
+Research users draw from university accounts to pay service fees.
+These accounts have 10-digit fund numbers, starting with 1-8.
 These include academic, research, administrative, and auxiliary accounts that purchase RSC products and services in support of Texas State’s mission.

-When an RSC account manager is also a principle investigator, his or her sponsored program accounts can be used to pay user fees as appropriate to the projects for which funds were obtained.
+When an RSC account manager is also a principle investigator, their sponsored program accounts can be used to pay user fees as appropriate to the projects for which funds were obtained.

-External users are users other than internal users as defined in Section 03.01.
-They include agency accounts (with a 10-digit fund number starting with 9), students, faculty, staff acting in a personal capacity, and third parties including companies owned by Texas State faculty or staff.
-Other universities are also considered external users unless Texas State has made them sub-recipients of a grant or contract; then they will be considered internal users.
+Fee-for-service customers are users other than research users as defined in Section 03.01.
+They include agency accounts (with a 10-digit fund number), students, faculty, staff acting in a personal capacity, and third parties including companies owned by Texas State faculty or staff.
+Other universities are also considered fee-for-service customers unless Texas State has made them sub-recipients of a grant or contract or a subgrantee or a subcontractor; then they will be considered research users.

 PROCEDURES FOR DETERMINING RATE COMPONENTS

 There are two components to the recharge rate: the operating cost rate and the depreciation recovery rate.
-The recharge rate is charged to all customers, both internal and external, except when depreciation is imputed for academic departments.
+The recharge rate is charged to all users, both research and fee-for-service, except when depreciation is imputed for academic departments.

-Rates for external customers will also include a surcharge based on the university’s Facilities & Administration (F&A) rate, and possibly a market differential.
-External customers will be quoted and charged a single consolidated rate for each product or service.
+Rates for fee-for-service customers will also include the university’s Facilities & Administration (F&A) rate, and possibly a market differential.
+Fee-for-service customers will be quoted and charged a single consolidated rate for each product or service.

 Operating Cost Rate – Only allowable costs that will be incurred by the RSC may be included in the operating cost rate.
 All costs must be reasonable, allowable, allocable, and consistently treated.

-When charging on an hourly basis, the total maximum hours available for a full-time employee is 2,080 per year adjusted for state holidays, vacation, sick leave, etc.
+When charging on an hourly basis, the total maximum hours available for a full-time employee is 2,080 per year.

 Employees involved in the administration of the center are included only in the operating costs and related rates when their time can be accurately measured and their salaries are not already included in the F&A rate calculation.
 Salaries for departmental administrative and support staff shall be budgeted and charged to departmental accounts and not the RSC.